ROCKER BYE BABY BY CLAIRE MEAR

 We need to understand that our soul has its own written contract, which cannot be dodged however hideous our story is.
 We are all born with specific threads that pick and pull their ways through this complicated tapestry we call life.
 Despite so much personal loss within this one lifetime of Claire, it has been a hard life lived to its fullest which I have shared in my first self-published book Rocker Bye Baby.
 This book is not just about baby loss, death, and doom, it is a collection of stories written with an upbeat of good humour.
 Since its release date of 11th November 2020, it has given many people around the world a new way of understanding a loss of any kind, including a loss of self, and it has reached #32 in the Amazon best sellers 'Course in Miracles' section.

-My name is Claire Mear, I am 54 years old and I currently reside in North Norfolk UK, by the seaside with my husband and our 4-year-old daughter have moved house so many times, I don't belong anywhere.
+My name is Claire Mear, I am 56 years old, my husband and our 6-year-old daughter have moved house so many times, I don't belong anywhere.
 Yes, that dream of being a mum finally came true after my fiftieth birthday.
 My mantra is to keep asking for whopping great miracles, say yes to absolutely everything, and TO NEVER GIVE UP!
 Maybe we will one day find our forever home.

 ROCKER BYE BABY TOP REVIEWS